 These early teaching experiences typically lead up to students independently teaching their own section of an undergraduate course.
 In Jessica’s program, she served as the Instructor of Record for two courses:

 - CSD 451: Introduction to Augmentative and Alternative Communication (1 semester)

 As shown, Jessica’s teaching record is a great example of how PhD students are able to hone their skills and gain confidence early in their programs before taking on their own course.

 When asked to share her thoughts on her teaching experiences, Jessica shared:

 I am particularly grateful for the multiple mentored teaching experiences I participated in (e.g., serving as a teaching assistant, providing guest lectures, being the primary instructor) at Penn State.
 Through these varied experiences, I was able to build my skills and confidence in teaching while also receiving valuable feedback by faculty and my peers.

 I also really enjoyed having the opportunity to gain teaching experience in both face-to-face and online formats.
 In this day and age, online teaching is becoming more and more prevalent when training pre-service and in-service clinicians.
 Having the opportunity to learn how to design modules and try out different web-based instructional techniques helped to build my confidence providing online instruction and a broader audience of learners across the country.

-Many thanks to Jessica (again!) for sharing her experiences as a scholar on the AAC Leadership Project!
+Many thanks to Jessica for sharing her experiences as a student in the AAC doctoral program!